Welcome to today's edition of the Rush 24-7 podcast.

 I don't know that you can say that.

-Remember Barack Obama's mindset is that everything that came before him was unjust and immoral, from George Washington all the way to Bush.
+Remember, Barack Obama's mindset is that everything that came before him was unjust and immoral, from George Washington all the way to Bush.

-And if we're hit again, uh it's going to be not because we have penalized ourselves and tied our hands ourselves.
+And if we're hit again, it's going to be not because we have penalized ourselves and tied our hands ourselves.

-It's because the Bush administration so mishandled it with the unfair immoral interrogation and torture that he drove these people to it.
+It's because the Bush administration so mishandled it with the unfair, immoral interrogation and torture that he drove these people to it.

-And the pressure I don't think the American people will buy that.
+I don't think the American people will buy that.

-Well they will not buy that.
+Well, they will not buy that.

-Maybe not, but the press turn against him.
+Maybe not, but the press will.

-The pressure maybe not, but the press will.
+Maybe not, but the press will.

-You have to understand that his Amen chorus, the drive-by media will echo every bit of that.
+You have to understand that his amen chorus, the drive-by media, will echo every bit of that.

-They can spin it all they want, but at some point there's a tipping point.
+They can spin it all they want, but at some point, there's a tipping point.

 Bush didn't keep us safe.

-He in risk he risked us even further.
+He risked us even further.

-He put us at even greater, in even greater danger.
+He put us in even greater danger.

 That's what this is all about.

-That's the underlying reason for doing it.
+That's the underlying reason for doing.

 Why else prosecute Bush administration officials?

-Why not go out there and investigate them for violating the law and and being criminals and so forth?
+Why not go out there and investigate them for violating the law and being criminals and so forth?

 They are intent on wiping out any opposition to them in this country.